-When autumn starts to creep into the city, transforming the trees, carpeting the ground with leaves and scenting the air with an earthy odour, we love heading outdoors to ruffle leaves, snaffle conkers and snap pictures of this eye-catching season.
-Here are our favourite family-friendly autumn walks in Bristol for horse-chestnuts, brightly-coloured foliage and tree-dominated views.
+When autumn starts to creep into the city, transforming the trees, carpeting the ground with leaves and scenting the air with an earthy odour, the kiddies and I love heading outdoors to ruffle leaves, snaffle conkers and snap pictures of the gorgeous multi-coloured leaves.
+Here are some of the best walks in Bristol for finding horse-chestnuts, brightly-coloured foliage and tree-dominated views.

 Arnos Vale Cemetery